 • Airships will be regulated by the same level of stringent certification requirements as any commercial airplane.

-• Airships use the safe non-flammable gas helium today.
-Helium can be used as a fire extinguisher, since it is impossible to ignite, due to a complete layer of electrons in its atom structure (helium does not react with other substances)
+• Airships use the safe non-flammable gas, helium, today.
+Helium can be used as a fire extinguisher, since it is impossible to ignite, due to a complete layer of electrons in its atom structure and helium does not react with other substances.

 • Airships land and take-off in bicycle speed.
 This is by far the most dangerous segment of flight, but airships make it safe by keeping low speed.

 • Airships have many engines, if one or two fail it doesn’t even constitute an emergency.

 • Airships don’t need a runway to land, effectively offering the whole world, even water, as one big emergency landing field.

 • Airships float in the air so they also float on water, which makes the sea a feasible emergency landing area.

 • Even with a hole in the hull, airships can compensate the loss of helium with its ballonets, which are filled with air.
 That way the shape is not compromised and can continue flying even for a long period of time.

 • The hull of the airship is nothing like in the past.
 Today’s materials are strong, light and rip-proof by fusing layers with different properties to form the gas-proof skin.

 • Airships fly low, unpressurised.
 This means there is no risk of rapid decompression, thus eliminating another threat to air safety.